tomaszz95/tomaszz95/README.md

 An application that partially mimics the operation of an electronic gradebook.
 It allows you to check your schedule, your grades, statistics, and from the teacher's side to add a new news or grade to a student.
 Project created in NextJS (Typescript), using React Redux, Firebase, MongoDB.
 Combines frontend with backend and retrieving data from databases.
 <br/>

+#### To log in as a student you need to use the login dataset:

+- login: student1@student.com ; password: student1
+- login: student2@student.com ; password: student2

+#### To log in as a teacher:

+- login: teacher1@teacher.com ; password: teacher1
+- login: teacher2@teacher.com ; password: teacher2

+Student and teacher ID are not imposed in advance, just don't leave it empty.

 [![GitHub](https://img.shields.io/badge/github-%23121011.svg?style=for-the-badge&logo=github&logoColor=white)](https://github.com/tomaszz95/gradebook)        [![Vercel](https://img.shields.io/badge/vercel-%23000000.svg?style=for-the-badge&logo=vercel&logoColor=white)](https://gradebookk.vercel.app/)

 ### NutriCuisine - A website to look up recipes, calculate the calories of the meal and of the products, and create a shopping list